 Our Board of Advisors provides insight and support to the organization's Board of Directors and management team on a variety of issues ranging from the development of programming and services to marketing, public relations, and technology operations.
 The Board of Advisers is comprised of a wide range of experts from the education, nonprofit and private sectors.
 Meet our Advisors below.

-Amiko Kauderer is a Publicist and Digital Strategist at Mach 25 LLC, working side-by-side with her business and life partner, husband Scott Kelly, record-breaking former NASA Astronaut and retired U.S Navy Captain.
+Amiko Kauderer is a Publicist and Digital Strategist at Mach 25 LLC, working side-by-side with her business and husband, husband Scott Kelly, record-breaking former NASA Astronaut and retired U.S Navy Captain.